 |% of Pre-Disability Earnings Received||% of Monthly Disability Benefits Paid|

 Note: Amounts which do not fall within the percentages stated above for pre-disability earnings will be rounded to the nearest percentage.

-The partial disability must begin within 31 days after a total disability from which you received benefits.
-This benefit will continue for up to 6 months providing the partial disability is the direct result of an injury or illness that caused the total disability.
+The partial disability must begin within 31 days after a total disability for which you received benefits.
+This benefit will continue for up to 6 months providing the partial disability is the direct result of an injury or sickness that caused the total disability.
 Partial disability benefits are counted toward any maximum-benefit period.

 Waiver Of Premium